pedrohcleal/pedrohcleal/README.md

 🚀 **Welcome!**

-As a Backend Developer, I’m proficient in Python and passionate about Rust and Java.
+As a Backend Developer, I’m proficient in Python and passionate about Java and Rust.
 My GitHub features:

 - CRUD applications for database manipulation
 - API creation with FastAPI and Flask